 After the President signs a bill into law, it is assigned a public law number (Pub.
 L.) by the Office of the Federal Register.
-Public laws are the first iteration of a law.
+Public laws, also called slip laws, are the first iteration of a law.

 The United States Statutes at Large is an official publication of the United States and is the permanent bound collection of public (and private) laws.
 It is issued at the end of each legislative session.